 Strong pain medicines are a necessary part of life for many people.
-But prescription pain medicines, including a group known as opioids, come both with risks and side effects.
-They should be taken with care.
+But prescription pain medicines, including a group known as opioids, come both with risks — such as dependency — and side effects.
+They should always be taken with care.

 Know your medicines